spo0ds/Zero-to-ZKP/Day01/Intro to ZKP.md

     Proof: In the proof phase, the prover constructs a proof that demonstrates the knowledge of a witness for a given statement.
 The statement is usually represented as a Boolean circuit or an arithmetic circuit.
 The witness is a set of private inputs that satisfy the statement.
 The prover uses the public parameters to construct a commitment to the witness, and then performs a sequence of operations to generate a proof that can be verified by the verifier.

     Verification: In the verification phase, the verifier checks the validity of the proof using the public parameters and the statement.
 If the proof is valid, the verifier accepts the statement as true, without learning any information about the witness.

 Groth16 has several advantages over other zero-knowledge proof systems.
 It is efficient and has a small proof size, which makes it suitable for use in resource-constrained environments such as mobile devices and blockchain networks.
-It is also secure against a wide range of attacks, including adaptive attacks and quantum attacks.

 zk-SNARKs (Groth16) have

 - a (fairly) efficient prover time
 - constant proof size (192 bytes)
 - constant (and fast) verification time

 However, Groth16 has some limitations.
 It requires a trusted setup, which means that the security of the system depends on the trustworthiness of the setup authority.
 It also requires the use of pairing-based cryptography, which can be challenging to implement correctly and securely.